Adelaide University

 Build the skills necessary to graduate with a strong background in emerging technologies and policies, ready to meet growing industry demand.

 The Master of Information Technology (Applied Artificial Intelligence) is aligned with the Australian Government’s 10-year AI Action Plan (2030).
 The degree provides you with a solid foundation in AI principles and practical applications of concepts and theories.
 Develop practical skills through industry-relevant projects, guided by experienced researchers and academics.
-Learn computing foundations before diving into the world of AI and machine learning.
+Learn the foundations of computing before diving into the world of AI and machine learning.

 These skills will help you graduate ready to explore the possibilities of AI.
 Carve out a fascinating career path that aligns with your interests, whether it is in healthcare, finance, manufacturing, retail or another sector that’s implementing AI solutions.